brainiak/rt-cloud/docs/using-bids-data.md

 newArchive = BidsArchive('/tmp/newBidsDataset')
 newArchive.appendBidsRun(newRun)
 ```

+An overview of how these classes all fit together for sending data from the MRI
+scanner to a BIDS Archive is shown in [Overview of Streaming From MRI to BIDS
+Archive](append-overview.png), and retrieving BIDS data from an archive is
+simply the reverse of that diagram.

 For a more in-depth introduction to the various classes and how to use them,
 check out the [bids_tutorial Jupyter